 - Though relatively small and their intention is to be “small,” they are quite massive.
 We use cinderblocks for ours and we think they’re a beautiful, monolithic structure but they are HUGE so spacing may be difficult…especially if you need a lot of them.

 - Depending on the materials you use, they can be quite a lot of physical work to establish.
-If you live in Leander, contact us and we can come put them in for you!

 How and What to Plant.